 Introduction & Background

-Hello, my name is Madison Sayers and I work out of Oshawa and Pickering, ON, providing specialized counselling and psychotherapy services to children, youth, and adults, via individual, couple, family, and/or group counselling.
+Hello, my name is Madison Sayers and I work out of Pickering, ON, providing specialized counselling and psychotherapy services to children, youth, and adults, via individual, couple, family, and/or group counselling.

 For over a decade I have been pursuing my passion for helping others by working and volunteering in helping roles.
 This has included providing supportive listening to patients of all ages and families in the hospital, co-facilitating art and play therapy activities for children and youth undergoing cancer treatment, assisting with the facilitation of grief and loss counselling groups for children and youth in foster care, providing supportive counselling for isolated elderly individuals with chronic mental illness, and providing counselling and psychotherapy services to diverse clients in both private and agency settings (as detailed below).